Super Tigre classics

 This establishment was generally known by its initials MOKI, the full story of which has been recorded in a separate article on this website.
 Its first product was the Dooling-influenced 2.5 cc MOKI S-1 glow-plug model which was ready in time to compete in the 1958 World Control Line Speed Championships to be held once again in Brussels, Belgium.

 The 1958 Championship meeting at Brussels turned out to be a straight dog-fight between the MVVS and MOKI works specials from Czechoslovakia and Hungary respectively.
 The MOKI squad came out on top, taking the first two places, followed by three MVVS entries.
 This was a remarkable achievement considering that this was the MOKI S-1’s first-ever major contest.
 Top Italian was the sixth-placed Cesare Rossi (later of Novarossi fame), whose best Super Tigre G.20 V powered speed of 204 km/hr (126.76 mph) was no threat to Imre Toth’s winning mark of 216 km/hr (134.22 mph).
 Indeed, it represented only a very small advance over the best speed achieved by the G.20 V at the 1957 meeting.
-Clearly, further work was required!

 Redemption finally came in 1959 at the tenth Criteruium of Aces meeting held once again at Brussels, Belgium.
 Although not officially assigned the title, this meeting in effect contituted the World Championship event for 1959.
 At this event the further improved Super Tigre G.20 V’s finally broke through, with Ugo Rossi of Brescia winning at a much improved and very creditable speed of 222 km/hr (137.95 mph) and brother Cesare placing third at 210 km/hr (130.49 mph).
+Observers at the meeting noted with approval that Rossi's winning speed was achieved without a trace of whipping.

 The engines used by the Italians at this meeting were in fact hybrid prototypes of what would become the Super Tigre G.20/15V "Jubilee" model which appeared in the following year (see below).
 As the attached image from the "Aeromodeller" report on the meeting shows, the winning engine featured a Jubilee-style crankcase which was fitted with a G.20 V front end and rear cover.
 The engine utilized Garofali's ground-breaking directional cylinder porting which allowed the use of a flat-topped piston having no baffle.